West End: things to do in Adelaide’s hippest neighbourhood

-The once-gritty West End of Adelaide has emerged as a lively hub of cool laneway bars, diverse dining and edgy galleries.
+The once gritty West End of Adelaide has emerged as a lively hub of laneway bars, dining and galleries.

 - February 2019

 If you find yourself in the South Australian capital, add the West End to your list of places to visit.
 You can while away hours wandering the area’s cool gallery spaces and quirky shops before finishing up with dinner and a drink – if you’re looking for a cocktail, the options are endless in this part of town.

 This science and tech museum opens in new window may be geared towards young adults but it makes for a fun and interactive pit stop that anyone can enjoy.
 The exhibitions change every six months and the focus is usually on provoking new ideas in the realms of art and science.

 Parts of the West End are now ground-zero for Adelaide’s creative community.
 There’s the well-established Jam Factory opens in new window, a gallery-showroom hybrid showcasing ceramics, jewellery and more.
 Within a block, you’ll also find Ace Open opens in new window, the Kerry Packer Civic Gallery opens in new window, the Samstag Museum of Art opens in new window and SASA Gallery opens in new window, all of which host contemporary exhibitions.

 Literary buffs will adore this temple of all things bookish opens in new window.
 Bestsellers, new releases and a range of indie tomes line the shelves and the whole place smells of freshly printed pages.
 It’s arguably Adelaide’s best independent bookstore.